Why Can Your Confidence And Social Skills Fluctuate So Much?

 For example, at first someone struggles to start conversations with strangers and make a few minutes of small talk.
 They put in the time and get better at it.
 Once they realize things are clicking into place, they get a rush of confidence, and use their new ability every chance they get.
 Before long they find out there are more conservation challenges beyond the small talk stage, and their confidence takes a hit as they struggle with those obstacles.
 Intellectually they knew there was always more to learn, but a small part of them hoped, "Once I get used to chatting to people I don't know all my social problems will be solved", and is let down to find that's not the case.

 Other life stressors or successes

 Your confidence in any one area is partially affected by the overall amount of happiness or stress in your system.
 Nothing may be going wrong on the social front, but then you do worse than you expected to on an exam, or get into a fight with your parents, or have your skin break out, and the stress, anxiety, and self-doubt from those problems can eat into your confidence around people.
 Or the opposite could happen: You were feeling insecure around your classmates, but then found out you got a part-time job you really wanted.
 That thrill may transmute into feeling relaxed in social situations.

 How generally healthy or rundown you're feeling

 Our mood and confidence is also influenced by how well our bodies are doing in general.
-You may find you feel a tad more sure of yourself around people when you're eating and sleeping well, getting some exercise, aren't sick, and don't have too much on your plate.
+You may find you feel a tad more sure of yourself when you're eating and sleeping well, getting some exercise, aren't sick, and don't have too much on your plate.
 If you take on too much work, and your sleep, eating, and exercise habits suffer for it, you may start feeling less confident around everyone.